DumexVN/GraphGen_GUI/README.md

 # GraphGen_GUI
-* this is my visual platform to carry out experiments for clustering and by no means - optimised * Graph GUI
+# this is my visual platform to carry out experiments for clustering and by no means - optimised or friendly-UI
+Graph GUI
 Allow visualisation and interaction with graphs.
 Core features involve interaction with graphs with clustering objectives i.e.